Our topmost choices for the best Nike supination shoes:

 Is Nike Vaporfly good for flat feet?

 Nike Vaporfly may only work with runners who have mild overpronation and no foot problems.
-But if you have excessive flat feet, this shoe may not work for you.
+But if you have excessively flat feet, this shoe may not work for you.
 Nike Vaporfly is a racing shoe built for the neutral runner.
 A supinator may also benefit from it.
 Although the Vaporfly has ZoomX foam, which provides flexibility, cushioning, and a smooth ride, the support in the midfoot may not be sufficient for flat feet.
 A better option will be the React foam.

 You may also like: